 Ultimately, the goal of the practice is to let go and just be.

 Meditation isn’t about “doing” or “achieving”, it’s about “being” and “observing.”
 It’s the here and now.
 Helping you to return to a natural way of being present and enjoying life’s simple moments.

-By walking you through the process, step by step, it eases the path by giving the beginner mind something to hook in to.
+By walking you through the process, step by step, it eases the path by giving the beginner mind something to focus on and “hook” in to.
 Able to let go of the “monkey mind” chatter, and sinking into a state of deep relaxation and inner peace.

 Besides being easy to follow, guided meditations are easy to find.
 You can find them in a wide range of formats including videos, audios, apps and even meditation classes as well as paid and free options.
-Some have specific purposes, like better sleep, chakra balancing, body scan, manifesting, build compassion, and stress relief.
+Some have specific purposes, like better sleep (2), chakra balancing, healing, visualizations, body scan, manifesting, building compassion, and anxiety and stress relief.

 Another plus?
 With the wide range and availability of different types you can easily experiment until you find the one that work best for you.

 Beginning your new guided meditation practice is simple – just be willing to be on the path and experience something new.
 Before starting it can be helpful to set the tone for your new desire by setting an intention.

 Create one that works for you or use something like: “I intend that I have more peace and presence in my life.
 I am willing to open to a meditation practice and I welcome this new path into my life.”

 “I intend that I have more peace and presence in my life.
 I am willing to open to a meditation practice and I welcome this new path into my life.”

 2. Create A Meditation Space